-More honesty and clarity with regard to the existential reality behind food encourages both vegetarians and carnivores alike to make more thoughtful distinctions between animal consumption per se, and the various practices with which it is undertaken.
-A carnivorous chef for example, that prizes whole-animal preparation and encourages the respectful utilization of all the cuts of meat demands significantly less animal-mortality in their cuisine.
+More honesty and clarity about the existential reality behind food is vital so that both vegetarians and carnivores alike can make more thoughtful distinctions between animal consumption per se, and the ethics and practices with which it is undertaken.
+For example, a carnivorous chef that values “whole-animal” preparations will demand significantly less animal-mortality in their dishes.

-To conduct the study, Lamey and Sharpless categorized 30 cookbooks by 26 different chefs according to the total number of animals included as ingredients in their recipes.
+To conduct their study the authors categorized 30 cookbooks by 26 different chefs according to the total number of animals included as ingredients in their recipes.
 They then pointed out what really should be obvious to any chef who has not completely objectified the animals they intend to consume, namely, that animals have limited quantities of specific body parts so recipes calling for multiple servings of certain cuts can require more individual animal deaths per meal.

-“Perhaps the primary reason omnivorous books can differ so radically in the average number of animals they kill” the researchers noted, “is that the lives of food animals are widely regarded as too insignificant to warrant counting”.
+“Perhaps the primary reason omnivorous books can differ so radically in the average number of animals they kill” noted the researchers, “is that the lives of food animals are widely regarded as too insignificant to warrant counting”.